MrYsLab/bots-in-pieces/_posts/2019-07-09-banyan-bot-blue-part5.md

 Notice that this function and everything below it is outside of the definition of the BluetoothGateway class.

-Below the *blue_tooth_gateway* function, there is a signal handler to trap Control-C presses.
+Below the *blue_tooth_gateway* function, there is a signal handler to trap Control-C presses, SIGTERM and SIGINT signals.

 And the very last line calls the bluetooth_gateway function to instantiate the gateway.